max/melange/README.md

 Development
 -----------

-Use coffee to watch and compile:
+Fork this mother and clone it.
+Then use coffee to watch and compile:

 ```bash
 coffee -wc *.coffee